Bob Hayes: Florida A&M's Sprint to Fame and Its Influence on Track and Field

 Bob Hayes in Track and Field

-What Bob Hayes did for the sport of track and field went beyond his unparalleled sprinting times.
+What Bob did for the sport of track and field went beyond his unparalleled sprinting times.
 Incredibly fast and athletic, he completely changed the way premolars thought about how to train for races.
 He proved athletes from historically black colleges could compete and be just as successful.
 What he did opened the door for sprinters and football players of future generations.

 These also helped African American athletes be more easily recognized in competitive sports.
 He was an Olympian during a volatile period in American history, and he became a symbol of excellence to some, one emblematic of the value of hard work.
 Hayes' impact is clear as athletes in this generation from FAMU and other historically black colleges (HBCUs) continue to succeed, hoping to follow in his footsteps.